spacyk/KnightFight/README.md

 # KnightFight

 ### Description
-Knights fighting with deadly weapons, lot of blood everywhere
+Knights fighting with deadly weapons.

 Script will load and validate knights movement instructions from `moves.txt`.
 If everythink is ok and instructions are valid, they will be processed by the game (knights will move and fight).
-After that json output with the game info will be created and saved into `final_state.json`.
+After that, json output with the game info will be created and saved into `final_state.json`.

+Check `ASSIGNEMENT.md` for the details.

 ### Usage
 ```